 What is Keyword Cannibalization?

-• Ranking potential splits across multiple pages rather than consolidating
+• Ranking potential splits across multiple pages instead of building up on one

-• Link equity and authority scatter across several URLs instead of strengthening one definitive resource
+• Backlinks and authority scatter across several URLs instead of strengthening one definitive resource

 Page TitleURLPrimary Keyword